agn453/HI-TECH-Z80-C-Cross-Compiler/README.md

 When prompted, specify 'I' as the drive letter containing the distribution, and choose the default path of C:\HITECH to install the files.

-When done, remember to review changes to the AUTOEXEC.BAT file and
+When done, remember to review changes to the AUTOEXEC.BAT file and remove the drive substitution before re-booting.

 ```
 c:
 subst i: /d
 ```

+--
+Tony Nicholson 12-Jan-2021